JarrLane/CTF-writeups/Where knowledge is found Hackabull 2025.md

 things such as little/ big endian and more.
 When I check, I see its an ELF (executable linux file) 64-bit LSB shared object x86-64.

  Now to reverse engineer, I will use binary ninja to examine the binary.
-In reverse challenges, it is common practice to check the strings present in the binary, in some cases the flag will be there bit not in this case.
+In reverse challenges, it is common practice to check the strings present in the binary, in some cases the flag will be there but not in this case.

  ![image](https://github.com/user-attachments/assets/2731fe5d-808f-4144-8b07-bafed488ca3a)